Lebanon Says Israeli Strikes Undermine Efforts To Prevent Escalation

 In his statement, Aoun said the government's plan to "extend its authority over the south of the Litani" was "implemented by the Lebanese army with professionalism, commitment and precision".

-Israel has previously questioned the Lebanese military's effectiveness and has accused Hizbollah of rearming.
+Israel has previously questioned the Lebanese military's effectiveness and has accused Hezbollah of rearming.

 Israel's Foreign Minister Gideon Saar on Sunday called the disarmament efforts far from sufficient.